The B2B buying journey has changed—dramatically.

 Step 1 – Identify the thought leaders in your business

-- Do they have a professional photo as their profile picture?
+- Do they have a high-quality, professional photo?

-- Does their bio reflect their role and ambitions at the business?
+- Does their bio reflect their role and expertise clearly?

 Step 2 – Ensure content is aligned with key business goals